SimonZhou3/PokemonDatabase/README.md

 # project_n7z5j_r0b7x_x7g3b

 # References
-> Our database fetched data from https://pokeapi.co/
+> - Our database fetched data from https://pokeapi.co/ <br>
-> PG_DUMP was used to export dynamic data into one SQL file (FOR postgreSQL)
+> - PG_DUMP was used to export dynamic data into one SQL file (FOR postgreSQL)

 # Project Setup